 After the Prairie

-After “Little House on the Prairie” ended, Karen Grassle not only returned to the theatre work that she loved but also continued to guest star in TV shows and movies.
+After “Little House on the Prairie” ended, Karen Grassle returned to the theatre work that she loved and guest-starred in TV shows and movies.
 One of her proudest accomplishments was co-writing the screenplay of and acting in the 1978 TV movie “Battered” as it allowed her to explore a difficult subject matter and express her creativity.

 Karen also appeared in several feature films, including “Wyatt Earp” in 1994 and “My Greatest Teacher” in 2012.
 In this clip, her character has a scene with Wyatt Earp played by Kevin Costner.

-Today, Karen lives in the San Francisco Bay area where she lives with her daughter Lily and remains involved in local theatre.
-She stays in touch with other “Little House on the Prairie” cast members to this day, especially her friend and neighbor Charlotte Stewart.
+Today, Karen lives in the San Francisco Bay area and remains involved in local theatre.
+Her son Zach lives nearby, and she stays in touch with other “Little House on the Prairie” cast members to this day, especially her friend and neighbor Charlotte Stewart.